taosdata/TDengine/documentation20/en/08.connector/docs.md

    node nodejsChecker.js host=localhost
    ```

-3. After performing the above steps, the nodejs connection TDengine instance will be outputted on the command line, and the short-answer of insertion and query will be executed.
+3. After performing the above steps, the Node.js connection TDengine instance will be outputted on the command line, and the short-answer of insertion and query will be executed.

 ### How to use Node.js

 The following are some basic uses of Node.js connector.
-Please refer to [TDengine Node.js connector](https://github.com/taosdata/TDengine/tree/develop/src/connector/nodejs)for details.
+Please refer to [TDengine Node.js connector](https://github.com/taosdata/TDengine/tree/develop/src/connector/nodejs) for details.

 ### Create connection